Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/README.md

 | Custom Events       | `sendCustomEvents` |

 Using the wrong method will result in a BadRequest error from the service and your events will not be published.
-Use this command to query which schema an Event Grid Topic accepts if you don't know it:
+Use this Azure CLI command to query which schema an Event Grid Topic or Domain accepts:
 ```bash
 az eventgrid topic show --name <your-resource-name> --resource-group <your-resource-group-name> --query inputSchema
 ```